Unemployment hitting hard on Dandy

 As such, people born overseas, especially women, face great challenges to find employment.

-Data from the City of Greater Dandenong shows that woman aged 25-44 years who have settled in Australia are less likely to be in a paid employment, while 57 per cent of men with year 11 completion are employed.
-Those with limited fluency in English language are at the most decisive with 31 per cent in paid work.
+Data from the City of Greater Dandenong shows that woman aged 25-44 years who have settled in Australia are less likely to be in a paid employment, while 57 per cent of men with Year 11 completion are employed.
+Those with limited fluency in English language are at the most affected with 31 per cent in paid work.

-The organisation has moved its office to Dandenong in hopes of understanding and tackling the issue of unemployment among young people, with 17 per cent of 20-24-year-olds unemployed.
+The organisation will move its office to Dandenong in hopes of understanding and tackling the issue of unemployment among young people, with 17 per cent of 20-24 year olds unemployed.

 Ms Boyce said that figure could increase to 20 per cent.

-“We are aware that in Dandenong there’s a very high unemployment amongst the people that we would normally employ,” Ms Boyce said.
+“We are aware that in Dandenong there’s a very high unemployment among the people that we would normally employ,” Ms Boyce said.

-She said the research conducted by RMIT will provide her with information that can inform the best way to cater for people with barriers and work to minimise those barriers.
+She said the research conducted by RMIT would provide her with information that could inform the best way to cater for people with barriers and work to minimise those barriers.

-“We need to know, for example, do we need to have a psychologist for our staff because people come from family violence and traumatic backgrounds.
+“We need to know, for example, do we need to have a psychologist on staff because people come from family violence and traumatic backgrounds.
 We just need to understand exactly what we can do so that we can get people fully productive, Ms Boyce said.

 Ability Works has 175 employees, the majority of which are from significantly disadvantaged backgrounds.